1335 ON THE IMPORTANCE OF JUNK 03-20-26

 I use to edit second and third drafts.

-And, yes, there’s a goose-feather-pen in the mug too,
+And, of course, there’s a goose-feather-pen in the mug too,

 though just for show!